GSS-Cogs/csvw-builder-prototype/README.md

 # Getting Started

 `npm install` to install dependencies

 `npm start` to run the site, which should report the website to be available on `http://localhost:3000`

+Changes will likely be needed primarily in the app/ directory, where app/views/ provide the HTML for each page, and app/routes.js the currently used logic behind each page submission.

 # Iteration Plan